 As home to the nation’s first public university, North Carolina has a long-standing commitment to educational opportunity for all residents.
 The NC Promise Tuition Plan reaffirms the state’s commitment to make the university experience affordable and accessible to all.

-Through NC Promise, the state has significantly reduced student tuition cost to $500 per semester at three UNC system institutions – Elizabeth City State University, the University of North Carolina at Pembroke, and Western Carolina University – beginning in Fall 2018.
-The plan will increase educational access, reduce student debt, and grow the state’s economy.
+Through NC Promise, the state has significantly reduced student tuition cost to $500 per semester at three UNC System institutions: Elizabeth City State University, the University of North Carolina at Pembroke, and Western Carolina University.
+The plan has increased educational access, reduce student debt, and grow the state’s economy.

 Jasmine Riddick | Student